 The plants were not importantly damaged by another species of pest.
-There were no fungal diseases in 2003, in 2004 was detected the steady occurence of Sclerotinia and Phoma.
-The occurence of D. brassicae was extraordinary high in 2003, in 2004 lower but still much exceeding the threshold of harmfullness.
+There were no fungal diseases in 2003.
+In 2004 the steady occurence of Sclerotinia and Phoma was detected.
+The occurence of D. brassicae was extraordinary high in 2003, in 2004 occurence of D. brassicae was lower but still much exceeding the threshold of harmfullness.